jorjuarez/vuln-mgmt-impl/README.md

 ---

-### Vulnerability Management Policy Draft Creation
+### Step 1: Vulnerability Management Policy Draft Creation

 This phase focuses on drafting a Vulnerability Management Policy as a starting point for stakeholder engagement.
 The initial draft outlines scope, responsibilities, and remediation timelines, and may be adjusted based on feedback from relevant departments to ensure practical implementation before final approval by upper management.
 [Draft Policy](https://docs.google.com/document/d/1N7DBV2VxZWyqdRabs9VhIQoNhNQTFX0jYSr47uoWPgg/edit?usp=sharing)

 ---

-### Case Study: Securing Stakeholder Buy-In for a New Security Policy
+### Step 2: Case Study: Securing Stakeholder Buy-In for a New Security Policy

 ### Objective
 As a Cyber VM Analyst, the objective was to implement a more aggressive vulnerability remediation policy.
 To ensure the policy was both effective for security and operationally feasible, a proactive partnership with the IT server team was crucial for developing a balanced and realistic solution.